BZoennchen/supercollider-book/chapters/sounddesign/cookbook/percussive-sound.md

 ```

 The noise generator approximates the complex sound of the wobbling drum membrane while the sine wave adds the typical *base of impact*.
-Using *gray noise* combined with a low frequency ``SinOsc`` controlled by an percussive envelope, we already achieve a quite convincing sound of a drum:
+Using *gray noise* combined with a low frequency ``SinOsc`` controlled by a percussive envelope, we already achieve a quite convincing sound of a drum:

 ```isc
 (